-We’re making a list…checking it twice!
-A legal checklist, of course.
-Here’s a helpful nonprofit year end checklist to make sure you’ve covered your bases.
+Here’s a nonprofit annual checklist to make sure you’ve covered your bases.

 Has your board held its annual meeting this year?